 - No - you should not attempt to convert your grades to a U.S. grading scale.
 The "Academic History" section of the online application includes fields where you can enter information about the grading scale used by your university.
 Be certain to complete that section thoroughly, but do not convert your grades to a U.S. scale.

-- Does UC Davis have any special partnerships with universities or fellowship agencies in different countries?
+- Does UC Davis have any special partnerships with universities or fellowship agencies in different countries/regions?

 - Does UC Davis offer conditional admission to any graduate programs on the basis of future English language ability?
 Can I satisfy the English requirement after I've been offered admission?

-- No. Applicants who are required to take the TOEFL or IELTS must provide official scores before they can be considered for admission.
+- No. Applicants who are required to take the TOEFL, IELTS, or Duolingo (Fall 2023) must provide official scores before they can be considered for admission.